Mega Menu

 Terminal POS System Features

-• Hardware components may include a barcode scanner, cash drawer, receipt printer, and customer-facing screen
+• Hardware components may include a barcode scanner, cash drawer, receipt printer, and customer-facing screen, ideal for an appliance POS system, for example, designed to handle large ticket items and complex sales processes.

 • Integration with credit card readers equipped with NFC and mobile capabilities